 Students are required to give a performance consisting of a minimum of two pieces either as a soloist or as part of an ensemble or a combination of both.
 One piece must reflect the musical characteristics of an area of study.
-The duration of the performance will be between 6-8 minutes and will be marked by a visiting examiner.
-A portfolio of three compositions must be completed, one in a classical style and the others in a style of the student's choosing.
+The duration of the performance will be between six and eight minutes and will be marked by a visiting examiner.
+Y13 performance increases to 10-12 minutes with Grade 6 as the standard level.